-Getting knowledge on how to fix sooty mold on camellia must begin with learning the causes of the black leaf coating.
+Getting knowledge on how to fix sooty mold on camellia begins with learning the causes of this black leaf coating.